Rome is all about good food. There is an abundance of culinary delights that you must try.

-In Rome, inexpensive Chinese restaurants have been established since many years.
-Many of these places have expanded their offer with sushi or Thai cuisine and offer quite inexpensive formulas for lunch and dinner.
+Inexpensive Chinese restaurants have been established in Rome for many years.
+Many of these restaurants have expanded their offerings to include sushi or Thai cuisine and offer formulas for lunch and dinner at very reasonable prices.

-At lunchtime some Italian restaurants offer a rich buffet of antipasti, first courses and desserts.
-For Sunday, the buffet is often advertised as a brunch, although the typical ingredients of a breakfast are missing.
+At lunchtime, some Italian restaurants also offer a rich buffet of antipasti, starters and desserts.
+The Sunday buffet is often advertised as brunch, although the typical ingredients of a breakfast are missing.

-To give a tip in Rome is not a duty, but tip is of course gladly seen.
-If you are satisfied with the service, you can give 1 euro tip per person, in very good restaurants with a very attentive service also 2 euro.
-You should always give tip in cash, the rounding up of the credit card bill is not possible for tax reasons.
+Tipping is not an obligation in Rome, but tipping is of course welcome.
+If you are satisfied with the service you can tip 1 euro per person, or 2 euros in very good restaurants with very attentive service.
+Tips should always be given in cash, it is not possible to round up the credit card slip.

 Four delivery services in particular compete in Rome.
 The oldest is Justeat.it, the others are Deliveroo, Glovo and Ubereats.
 After you’ve entered your address, the systems will suggest restaurants in the area to order from.
 Make sure that the restaurant is not too far away so that the food is not driven halfway through the city.